Vladimir7280/dash-masternode-tool/doc/deterministic-mn-migration.md

 - Check if the IP address and TCP port number are correct.
 - Check if the collateral transaction hash/index are correct.
 - Check if the collateral address and the related BIP32 path are correct.
-Verification of this in DMT:
+Verification of this in FIXMT:
   ![Prerequisites](img/dmn/address-bip32path-verification.png)
-- Close all other programs that could communicate with the same hardware wallet device which you use in DMT (eg. Trezor online wallet).
+- Close all other programs that could communicate with the same hardware wallet device which you use in FIXMT (eg. Trezor online wallet).
 Two (or more) programs communicating with the same device simultaneously can interfere with each other's communication in such a way that they may receive incorrect results.